By Sally Taylor

 It is important to watch where you are walking and hunting.
 Do not put your hands into any area you can’t see, and be careful when moving rocks.
 You may just end up getting stung by a scorpion or bitten by a snake if you are careless.
 A snake won’t always tell you that it’s there.
 I have come very close to stepping on coiled snakes that never once shook their rattles.
 Snakes don’t always strike just because you are near them.
 If it is molting season, however, they can become blinded and will strike at anything that moves.
 Your best policy is to watch very carefully where you are going.
 Keep in mind that a snake can travel two-thirds of its body length when it strikes.

 Some people carry walking sticks so they can toss a snake if they need to.
 Your best defense is just to watch out for snakes and scorpions and simply stay away from them.
-Given enough distance, they can make for some very interesting observation.
+Given enough distance, they can make for some very interesting observations.

 When hunting with your dog, you will want to keep careful track of your pet.
 Most dogs have an instinct for keeping away from snakes, but some will actively agitate a snake if allowed to.
 Also, I have not heard any stories of people being attacked by coyotes and have never been attacked myself, but they are well known to lure dogs back to their packs to attack and kill them.
 If you need to keep a leash on your dog to keep him from chasing a coyote, then it is wise to do so.
 Unless you are out early in the morning or in the evening hours, you most likely will not see any coyotes.
 If you are camping, make sure your dog can’t sneak off while you are sleeping.
 After dark, you will want to take special care of smaller pets to make sure owls don’t carry them off.
 Every now and then you may get fortunate and see a bobcat, too.

 These animals are unlikely to attack a human but dogs will find them formidable if provoked.
 Badgers are more aggressive and will rip a dog to shreds, and the owner as well if they can catch you.
 If you do not get too close to these little guys they usually don’t seem to pay much attention to you.
 If you do surprise and upset one it may chase you but they are easy to outrun without having to go too far or fast.
-Terrain can vary wildly in these desert regions.
+The terrain can vary wildly in these desert regions.
 You may stroll through gently rolling hills or climb through deep canyons with steep or even vertical walls.
 Live streams and lake areas are rare but provide excellent camping and material hunting areas as well as excellent wildlife observation points.
 From time to time fortunate hunters may also run across hot springs to soak in.
 Some of these are charted.
 Finding others is just pure luck.

 When you plan your trip, allow for time to explore rock formations and hills on the way to and from your chosen site.
 Many types of minerals are scattered throughout these areas and while one hill or rock formation may be barren of collectible specimens, the one right next to it may be covered with exciting material.
 While you will find some major hunting grounds on your maps or in guides, there are many that have not been listed but are just as productive.